apify/crawlee/README.md

 ## What is an "actor"?

-When you deploy your script to the [Apify cloud platform](https://www.apify.com/), it becomes an actor.
+When you deploy your script to the [Apify Cloud](https://www.apify.com/), it becomes an actor.
 An actor is a serverless microservice that accepts an input and produces an output.
 It can run for a few seconds, hours or even infinitely.
 An actor can perform anything from a simple action such as filling out a web form or sending an email,